artur-g/ExperimentsWithR/README.md

 # ExperimentsWithR

-My little R experimentations wit R and SQL for comparison
+My little experimentations with R and SQL for comparison

 Shows examples in dplyr and SQLite